AdobeDocs/platform-learn.en/help/platform/destinations/configure-the-marketo-destination.md

 Learn how configure the Marketo destination in Adobe Experience Platform so you can activate your Platform segments to your Marketo Engage instance.

+>[!IMPORTANT]
+>
+>Real-time CDP B2B Edition is currently in beta.
+The documentation and the functionality are subject to change.

 >[!VIDEO](https://video.tv.adobe.com/v/338248?quality=12&learn=on)